 Those approaching age 65 and getting ready to enroll in Medicare get all kinds of “good” advice about Medicare.
 Sometimes that good advice can turn bad.
 Here’s a mishap waiting to happen.

 I will turn 65 in a few months.
 I am retired and have health care through my union.
 My friend said I should enroll in Medicare Part A and that‘s what I’m going to do.
 It’s free and might pay some of the costs my union plan doesn’t cover.
 And I don’t have to pay the Part B premium, a big cost savings.

 This retired union worker better put some of that money he’ll be saving into a “penalty” account.
 If he enrolls in Part A only, the clock starts ticking on the Part B Late Enrollment Penalty.
-That’s because he will not qualify for a Special Enrollment Period (SEP) for Part B. This SEP allows one to enroll in Part B without penalty or delay.
+That’s because he could lose his right to a Special Enrollment Period (SEP) for Part B. This SEP allows one to enroll in Part B without penalty or delay.
 There are two important criteria for this enrollment opportunity.

 - Since age 65, the individual has had coverage through a group health insurance plan based upon the current employment of that person or his/her spouse.